dissanayakeG/PHP_AND_JS/CoreJavaScript.md

     this.firstName = firstName;
 }
 console.log(Person.prototype.constructor === Person) //true
+let p = Person('Alex'); //if we call without new keyword, the constructor function behaves like a regular function.
 ```
 - JavaScript links the `Person.prototype` object to the `Object.prototype` object via the `[[Prototype]]`, which is
   known as a `prototype linkage`.